 - 5.1.1.
 Define study-level schedule, district and village characteristics: the study coordinator, in collaboration with the national district head, will discuss the general district schedule with supervisors.
 They will identify any large-scale events that would impact data collection and define a rough district-level schedule.
 In this schedule, the anticipated start dates of data collection for each village will be documented.
 The start will be staggered over time. - 5.1.1.1.Define a high-level schedule that lists the start date for each district. - 5.1.1.2.
 For each district, set the start dates of each 13-week cycle and ensure that all data collection can be completed within the overall study schedule.
-Make any needed adjustments. - 5.1.1.3.
-For each district, set the following values in the scheduling tool: - Optimal duration (1 week or 2 weeks);
+Make any needed adjustments. - 5.1.2.

-- Minimum data collectors (minimum number of data collectors that will visit a village (this could be 1, but it may be preferable to always send at least 2 data collectors); - Maximum data collectors (maximum number of data collectors that will visit a village; - Rate for MDA #1 (expected number of households that can be visited per day for the initial visit) - Rate for MDA #2-8 (expected number of households that can be visited per day for the subsequent visits) - Rate for MDA #9 (expected number of households that can be visited per day for the final visit in which there is no drug administration) - 5.1.2.
 Set start date for next district: the study coordinator will identify the next district that will start its first data collection cycle.
-In collaboration with the district supervisor and field supervisor, they will verify that there are enough data collectors available between the proposed dates. - 5.1.3.
+In collaboration with the district

+- supervisor and field supervisor, they will verify that there are enough data collectors available between the proposed dates. - 5.1.3.
 Review and update data collector list: the district supervisor in collaboration with the field supervisor will review the list of data collectors available for data collection in the district.
 He will make any necessary adjustments (i.e., add new data collectors or remove data collectors who are no longer working). - 5.1.4.
-Generate master schedule for district: the district supervisor in collaboration with the study coordinator will use the scheduling tool to generate a master schedule for the district.
-The scheduling tool will confirm that data collection is possible within the desired duration based on the information entered and the number of available data collectors. - 5.1.4.1.Use the scheduling tool to generate a master schedule for the district.
-The scheduling tool will attempt to maximize the utilization of the data collectors and balance their assignments across villages and within the 13 weeks of each cycle.
-It will report the following information: - Number of data collectors needed for each week of data collection; - Under or over scheduling of interviewers in each week; - Constraint violations, such as if the data collection cannot be completed within the required duration or if there are not enough data collectors. - 5.1.5.
+Generate master schedule for district: the district supervisor in collaboration with the study coordinator will use the scheduling tool to generate a master schedule for the district. - 5.1.5.
 Adjust master schedule: the district supervisor will adjust individual MDAs to accommodate any community events.
-Once dates have been agreed and meet scheduling and data collector availability constraints, lock the schedule. - 5.1.5.1.Based on the information returned by the scheduling tool and any other available information, as needed, move the start date of data collection for each village.
-The scheduling tool will report the above information, which can be used to inform the final schedule. - 5.1.5.2.
-Once all adjustments have been made, look the schedule.
-Once the schedule is locked, it is possible to assign individual data collectors to each village.

-- 5.1.6.
-Assign data collectors to each MDA: prior to the next data collection cycle, the district supervisor in collaboration with study coordinator will assign data collectors to each village, balancing necessary constraints (duration, availability of data collectors, etc.). - 5.1.6.1.Use the scheduling tool to assign data collectors to each village.
-The tool will not allow data collectors to be double booked and will show only available data collectors for each week.
-(Note that smallest unit of allocation is 1 week.) - 5.1.7.
+Once dates have been agreed and meet scheduling and data collector availability constraints, lock the schedule. - 5.1.5.1.Based on the information returned by the scheduling tool and any other available information, as needed, move the start date of data collection for each village. - 5.1.6.
+Assign data collectors to each MDA: prior to the next data collection cycle, the district supervisor in collaboration with study coordinator will assign data collectors to each village, balancing necessary constraints (duration, availability of data collectors, etc.). - 5.1.7.
 Review and finalize schedule: the district supervisor will review the schedule and data collector allocation.
-He will communicate the schedule to necessary stakeholders and make minor adjustments as needed. - 5.1.7.1.Once data collector assignments have been entered and reviewed, they can be finalized and printed (pdf) schedules can be generated at the district, village, and data collector level. - 5.1.8.
+He will communicate the schedule to necessary stakeholders and make minor adjustments as needed. - 5.1.8.
 Repeat the above steps for each district.